 James Wellman is Professor and Chair of the Comparative Religion Program and Term Professor for the Initiative for Global Christian Studies in the Jackson School of International Studies.
 Teaching at the University of Washington since 2002, his areas of expertise are in American religious culture, history, and politics, as well as in religion, conflict and international studies.
-His newest passion is teaching and studying what empowers, energizes and helps young people find their life worth living.
+He has taught his popular REL 101 A Life Worth Living course for eight years.
+During his sabbatical he is preparing an online site to record interviews with people from across the religious spectrum on Your Jesus: A Global Story.
+In returning to teaching in 2025, he will teach a new course called, “Jesus: A Global History.”
+This will cover the early beginnings of Christianity and extend to its powerful impact on global culture into the 21st century.

 Second, Wellman is working on expanding, developing, and publishing on his popular course: A Life Worth Living.
 In this course he uses religious, philosophical, sociological, and psychological resources to help students move to the next level in their lives–not just vocationally, but in every dimension of the self in its social, psychological, spiritual, and political life.
 He believes that A Life Worth Living enables a person to become fully alive to all dimensions of the self in the world.
 In 2021, an outside team of sociologists studied the course, and verified that students found the course to be overwhelmingly successful in moving them forward in their lives.
 The course is offered each Spring quarter.

-Fourth, Wellman is developing a new project on A Global Biography of Jesus.
-This project is based on his own long-term work on the person and figure of Jesus.
+Fourth, Wellman is developing a new project on Jesus: A Global Biography.
+This project is based on his own long-term work in the person and figure of Jesus.
 Wellman is creating a series of questions to interviews with significant multi-religious figures across the globe on the meaning, power, and dynamics of Jesus Christ as a human, God, and hero.
-This will be a cross-religious as well as spiritually grounded in the way Jesus impacts regular people as well as famous leaders, Christian and otherwise.
-Wellman will pursuing an open-source dialogue and podcast, allowing people of all backgrounds, religions, and cultures to share who Jesus is to them.
-As these proceed, Wellman wants to write a monograph, using his interviews, to give a montage of one of the great and complex figures in religious history and in world history.
+This will be cross-religious as well as spiritually grounded in the way Jesus impacts regular people as well as well-known leaders, Christian and otherwise.
+Wellman will pursue an open-source dialogue and podcast called YourJesus: A Global Story.
+This will enable from all religious backgrounds and those with none to speak who Jesus is to them, what he means and how he has effected global culture everywhere.
+As these proceed, Wellman will write a monograph, using his interviews, to give a montage of one of the great and complex figures in religious history and in world history.

 Wellman’s other publications include an award-winning book, The Gold Coast Church and the Ghetto: Christ and Culture in Mainline Protestantism (Illinois, 1999); two edited volumes: The Power of Religious Publics: Staking Claims in American Society, with Bill Swatos (Praegers, 1999), and Belief and Bloodshed: Religion and Violence Across Time and Tradition (Rowman and Littlefield, 2007).
 His 2008 monograph, Evangelical vs. Liberal: The Clash of Christian Cultures in the Pacific Northwest (Oxford University Press), received Honorable Mention for the 2009 Distinguished Book Award by the Society for the Scientific Study of Religion.
 In 2012, Wellman’s book, Rob Bell and a New American Christianity (Abingdon Press), explored one of the most well-known and controversial evangelical ministers in America, explaining his success and the sources of his charisma, including his decision to step aside from his ministry.